 There are also plenty of stock illustrations to be found online.
 They are probably more useful as decorations than to illustrate a specific concept.
-You can find them by using the sites listed below under the Photographs heading.
+You can find them by using the sites listed immediately below.

 Sometimes a photograph is what you want.
 There are millions of stock photos available online.
 In most cases, you want to look for "royalty-free" photos.
 They come with no strings attached and no permissions needed, but do read the fine print to make sure you will remain within each company's guidelines.
 Each stock photography site listed below has millions of images, and many of them share the same pictures.
 Prices vary widely, however.